AdobeDocs/adobeio-events/sdk/journaling.md

-# Subscribe to events using Journaling
+# Subscribe to Events Using Journaling

 Journaling is a *pull* model of consuming events, unlike [webhooks](webhooks.md) which use a *push* model.
 In journaling, your application will issue a series of API calls to pull batches of one or more events from the journal.